 • Intruder hallucinations: These hallucinations involve the perception of a dangerous person or presence in the room.

-• Chest pressure hallucinations: Also called incubus hallucinations, these episodes may incite feelings of suffocation.
+• Chest pressure hallucinations: Also called incubus hallucinations, these episodes may incite feelings of suffocation or the sensation that someone is sitting on your chest.
 These frequently occur in tandem with intruder hallucinations.

 • Vestibular-motor (V-M) hallucinations: V-M hallucinations can include feelings of movement, such as flying, or out-of-body sensations.